 The C5 Aircross presents hi-tech electronics against a backdrop of good-looking, tactile materials and rich colour schemes.
 A 12.3-inch digital instrument cluster is standard on every model, and there's an eight-inch infotainment touchscreen in the centre console.
 While the dashboard looks and feels expensive, the door panels are rather less pleasing to the senses, with a cheap feel around the door handles and window switches.

 There are few changes to indicate you’re in the PHEV, but intriguingly, a blue light behind the rear-view mirror lets pedestrians know when the car is in electric-only mode.
 You can also hit a shortcut button to quickly access new hybrid information screens within the infotainment setup.

-There are three C5 Aircross trim levels – Feel, Flair and Flair Plus.
+There are four C5 Aircross trim levels - Sense, C-Series, Shine and Shine Plus.
 None are anything less than generously equipped, with 17-inch alloy wheels, dual-zone climate control, rear parking sensors, a digital dashboard and eight-inch infotainment system with DAB radio, Apple CarPlay and Android Auto compatibility standard across the range.

 C-Series is only available to order online and has a different look thanks to roof rails and red exterior highlights.
 It also gets a 12.3-inch instrument display, 18-inch alloy wheels and tinted glass.
 Stepping up to Shine piles on additional equipment, such as folding door mirrors, an adjustable boot floor, keyless entry and start, and a silver exterior colour pack.